 By Jackie Ostrowski

-Jackie Ostrowski is an Associate Director of Content at VSA Partners.
-With a background in both editorial and digital content management and strategy, Jackie is at once a creator, planner and organizer of content for modern digital experiences.
-She specializes in finding efficiencies in executional workflows and maximizing the use of technology to make it easier for content owners to contribute and create exceptional content.
+With a background in both editorial and digital content management and strategy, Jackie is a creator, planner and organizer of content for modern digital experiences.
+She specializes in finding efficiencies in workflows and maximizing the use of technology to make it easier for content owners to contribute and create exceptional content.
 Her clients include IBM, Hyatt, CME Group, and Marvin Windows and Doors.
 Jackie graduated from the University of Notre Dame with a B.A. in English and Spanish.
 Contact her at firstname.lastname@example.org.